hpb-htw/dxtionary/README.md

     - → Type `dxtionary.lookup.ui`
     - → Type your word to lookup

-* To lookup a word from a open document: use shortcut `Ctrl+e` to trigger the command `dxtionary.lookup.cursor`.
+* To lookup a word from an open document: use shortcut <kbd>Ctrl</kbd>+<kbd>e</kbd>` to trigger the command `dxtionary.lookup.cursor`.
 It should open the dictionary automatically.
+S. [#Known Issues] Nr 4.

-## Extension Settings
+## Extension Files

-This extension contributes the following settings:
+This extension puts the following file (except itself) in your computer:

 * This extension will extract a dictionary in the directory `${globalStoragePath}/hpb-htw.dxtionary`.
 In Linux it could be `${HOME}/.config/Code/User/globalStorage/hpb-htw.dxtionary`.

 ## Known Issues

-This extension is slow!
+1. This extension is slow!
+2. The dictionary  cannot find plural form  in occasionally cases, where the plural form is not found directly after singular form.
+3. This extension use NeDB as database, so it consums a relative large amount of memory.
+I would use SQLite for this but then this extension is not portable.
+4. When the dictionary is triggert for the first time (once per session), it shows a curious message "Kein Wort zum Nachschlagen" or something like that, just ignore it and presse <kbd>Ctrl</kbd>+<kbd>e</kbd> again to let the dictionary lookup your word.
+5. Because the dictionary file does not contain Genitive Form of nouns, this extension cannot show Deklination with correct Genitiv.
+They are marked with a red „s“.